The Red Turtle: Release

 The film had its world premiere on 18 May at the 2016 Cannes Film Festival, where it competed in the Un Certain Regard section.
 On 13 June, it was screened as the opening film of the 2016 Annecy International Animated Film Festival.
 The regular French release was 29 June 2016.

 It was released in Japan on 17 September 2016, by Toho.
 The movie was released on DVD and Blu-Ray by Walt Disney Japan through the Ghibli Ga Ippai label on March 17, 2017, with the Blu-Ray version also containing Michaël Dudok de Wit's other short films.

 In May 2016, Sony Pictures Classics acquired the North and Latin American distribution rights for the film and was released in the United States on 20 January 2017.

 The Red Turtle was played in the London Film Festival on 5 October 2016 and eventually released in the United Kingdom by StudioCanal on 26 May 2017.
+Wild Side Vidéo (through Warner Home Video) released the film on DVD and Blu-ray in France in 2017.